hamdicatal/hamdicatal/README.md

 ## 👋 Hi there, I'm Hamdi

-- 🔭 I’m currently working as a Software Developer at Innova IT Solutions
+- 🔭 I’m currently working as a Software Developer
 - 🌱 I’m currently learning Microservice Architecture
 - 💬 Ask me about anything you want
 - 📫 You can reach me from my social accounts